 What Precautions Are in Place for Cupping Therapy?

-Cupping would be avoided when skin-sensitivity conditions are present, such as Psoriasis, rashes, sunburns, Shingles, skin lesions.
+- Cupping would be avoided when skin-sensitivity conditions are present, such as Psoriasis, rashes, sunburns, Shingles, and skin lesions.

 Is Cupping Painful?

 While cupping typically isn’t painful, it can be uncomfortable if there is a lot of restriction or tension within the tissues, particularly with running cupping.
 The suction associated with cupping causes localized expansion of tissues.
-Vasodilation, which is the opening of blood vessels, can cause some pain to areas that are lacking blood circulation.
+Vasodilation, which is the opening of blood vessels, can cause some pain in areas that lack blood circulation.
 Although patients may occasionally experience this discomfort or pain during their cupping session, symptoms typically resolve relatively quickly following the treatment.
-Home care measures can help mitigate post-treatment discomfort, such as the application or heat and/or ice.
+Home care measures can help mitigate post-treatment discomforts, such as the application or heat and/or ice.

 Are There Any Side-Effects Associated with Cupping?

-Although there isn’t typically any significant negative side-effects associated with cupping, there can be residual bruising that can last anywhere from a couple of days to two weeks.
-The bruising is usually not painful, but can be sensitive to touch.
+Although there aren’t typically any significant negative side effects associated with cupping, there can be residual bruising that can last anywhere from a couple of days to two weeks.
+The bruising is usually not painful but can be sensitive to touch.
 For most people, it’s more of an aesthetic consideration if you plan on having that area of the body exposed.
 The healing process typically depends on the mobility of the area treated as well as if the tissue immobility has been resolved fully with treatment.
 It is important that patients drink ample amounts of water and avoid very strenuous activities for 24-48 hours after their cupping treatment.